Does soap kill germs?

 Dear Slippery Soap,

 Antimicrobial or antibacterial soap, on the other hand (pun intended!), does kill bacteria and other microorganisms, and can sometimes inhibit their future growth.
 This is likely what your daughter will use before she performs patient exams.
-Antibacterial soap is available for home use, but some experts worry that using antimicrobial products may create stronger, more resistant strains of bacteria.
-Additionally, there is no evidence to suggest that antibacterial soaps are more effective than plain soap for preventing infection under most circumstances in the home or in public spaces.
-Therefore, when it comes to lowering the risk for spreading infection, the Centers for Disease Control and Prevention (CDC) suggest that regular soap is adequate for the general public, and that antibacterial soaps can be saved for those working in healthcare, child care, or food preparation settings.
+Although antibacterial soap has been available for home use, there’s no significant evidence to suggest that these cleansers are more effective than plain soap for preventing infection under most circumstances in the home or in public spaces.
+There’s also not enough known about the safety of using antibacterial soaps in the long-term; one concern is the possibility that using antibacterial soap may contribute to the growing problem of antibiotic drug resistance.
+Drawing from these concerns, the U.S. Food and Drug Administration (FDA) recently issued a final ruling that bans the inclusion of several antibacterial ingredients in consumer soaps that are used with water (including the gel, liquid, bar, and foam varieties — the ban doesn’t restrict these ingredients in hand sanitizers or hand wipes at this time).
+Furthermore, when it comes to lowering the risk for spreading infection, the Centers for Disease Control and Prevention (CDC) suggest that regular soap is adequate for the general public, and that antibacterial soaps can be saved for those working in health care, child care, or food preparation settings.

 Another worthy distinction to make when it comes to getting sudsy relates to the form of soap you use.
 Bar soap, unfortunately, can harbor germs and enable the spread of germs between individuals.
 Liquid hand soap is both easy to use and resists the spread of germs from one individual to another.
 It also often contains moisturizing agents that keep your skin from becoming dry, even after frequent washes.

 Regardless of the type of soap used, proper and adequate hand washing is key to hand hygiene and is considered the best way to prevent the transmission of microorganisms.
-For more dirt on getting your digits clean check out Handwashing do's and don'ts.Alice!
+For more dirt on getting your digits clean check out the related questions.